Propagation effects of Lorentz violation in gravitational waves: Gravitational wave emission from matter sources

 These results make clear that the emitted signal retains the familiar tensorial structure associated with the quadrupole formula, even in the presence of Lorentz violation.
 The deviations instead arise through changes in how the waves propagate.
-One modification is controlled by the coefficient $\mathring{k}^{(4)}_{(I)}$, which alters the effective propagation speed $v$, thereby shifting the retarded time at which the waveform is evaluated, as shown in the previous augmentations.
-The same coefficient also induces a uniform rescaling of the strain amplitude by a factor $1/v^{2}$, originating from the normalization of the retarded Green function.
+One modification is controlled by the coefficient $\mathring{k}^{(4)}_{(I)}$, which alters the effective propagation speed $v$, thereby shifting the retarded time at which the waveform is evaluated, as shown in the previous augmentations\footnote{{As recently shown in the literature \cite{AraujoFilho:2026zyt}, the coefficient $\mathring{k}^{(4)}_{(I)}$ alone, we might say, does not generate a ``genuine'' correction to the gravitational wave amplitude.
+Its contribution appears only through an overall factor proportional to $1/v^{2}$, which can be absorbed into the gravitational coupling by means of the redefinition $G\to\widetilde{G}\equiv G/v^{2}$, as discussed in the present paper}; its effect is encoded through the retarded--time shift. }.
+The same coefficient also induces a uniform rescaling of the strain amplitude by a factor $1/v^{2}$, originating from the normalization used here.
 A second, qualitatively different effect is produced by the CPT--odd coefficient $\mathring{k}^{(5)}_{(V)}$.
-This term generates helicity--dependent dispersive corrections that enter through higher--order time derivatives of the mass quadrupole, reshaping the time dependence of the waveform while leaving the number of propagating degrees of freedom unchanged.
+This term generates helicity--dependent corrections that enter through higher--order time derivatives of the mass quadrupole, reshaping the time dependence of the waveform while leaving the number of propagating degrees of freedom unchanged.

-In Fig.~\ref{hxx_waveform}, we display the waveform $h^{+}_{xx}(t,r)$ as a function of the time $t$ for a representative configuration of the system, namely $\omega=0.5$, $r=20$, $\mu=1$, and $l_0=1$.
-As expected, the resulting signal encodes the combined effects of the Lorentz--violating coefficients $\mathring{k}^{(4)}_{(I)}$ and $\mathring{k}^{(5)}_{(V)}$.
-The waveform exhibits a progressive distortion relative to the general--relativistic prediction as time evolves, reflecting the cumulative influence of the CPT--odd dispersive term on the phase and relative weights of the oscillatory components.

-As recently reported in the literature \cite{AraujoFilho:2026zyt}, the coefficient $\mathring{k}^{(4)}_{(I)}$ alone does not produce a modification of the gravitational wave amplitude; its effect is fully encoded through the retarded--time shift and the overall normalization governed by the effective velocity $v$.
-Accordingly, the additional time--dependent distortion observed when $\mathring{k}^{(5)}_{(V)}\neq 0$ is associated with the CPT--odd contribution.
-To make this point more transparent, Fig.~\ref{hxxfork} shows separately the effects arising from $\mathring{k}^{(4)}_{(I)}$ and $\mathring{k}^{(5)}_{(V)}$.
-In particular, the dependence on $\mathring{k}^{(4)}_{(I)}$ is fully encoded through the effective velocity $v$, such that $v=1$ corresponds to the Lorentz--invariant limit $\mathring{k}^{(4)}_{(I)}=0$.